 Chapter 4 – Student Organizations

-Recognized campus student organizations are defined in the current version of Policies and Regulations Affecting Students.
+Recognized campus student organizations are recognized, defined, and regulated in Section III of the current version of Policies and Regulations Affecting Students.

 The duties of the Business Manager of Student Organizations are:

 - To help prepare and to approve organization budgets.

 - To approve all vouchers for expenditures.
 Each student treasurer must also approve each voucher for that organization.